nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Tutor views his schedule
 2. TutorAid displays the schedule
-3. Tutor identifies the session to check for students
+3. Tutor identifies the session for which he/she wants to check the list of students for
-4. Tutor views the list of students in that session
+4. Tutor requests the list of students for that session
 5. TutorAid displays the list of students in the session

    Use case ends.